 Grow up wild in the New Forest!

-Playing outdoors in a natural environment, building dens, jumping in puddles, clambering over fallen logs and making mud pies is what wild play is all about and much, much more!
+Playing outdoors in a natural environment, building dens, jumping in puddles, clambering over fallen logs and making mud pies is what wild play is all about!
 Opportunities for free play within nature offer countless benefits to children and often are the source of standout childhood memories.

 Part of the joy of wild play is its simplicity, there is no need for any complicated equipment, just you, your family and some good old wellie boots!
 Leave the toys and computers at home, get your imagination in gear and start exploring.

-Whatever the season or weather, there is a wild play adventure waiting for you so why not put on your sun cream… or waterproofs and head outdoors.
-Check out our seasonal wild play download for some ideas to get you started:
+Whatever the season or weather, there is an outdoor adventure waiting for you so why not put on your sun cream…or waterproofs and head outside.